top of page

 When is the 123 Farm Lavender Festival near Los Angeles?

-The 2023 Lavender Festival runs until July 23, with peak lavender blooms happening NOW.
-We went early in the season so a lot of the lavender hadn’t bloomed just yet, but it was still a very lovely place and we’ll certainly try to go back next year during peak bloom month to see the whole place in all its glory!
+The Lavender Festival at 123 Farm runs in the summertime, sometimes opening in May or sometimes in early June, with peak lavender blooms happening in late June to early July.
+We went early in the season on our first trip so a lot of the lavender hadn’t bloomed just yet, but it was still a very lovely place and we enjoyed it so much that we went back the next year towards the end of the peak bloom.

-The Lavender Festival runs Wednesday - Monday (closed Tuesdays) from 5pm - 10pm.
-They opted to make the festival nights-only this year to combat the usual hot June and July days in Southern California.
-This time makes it perfect to get beautiful sunset photos and then watch the over 100,000 lights strung throughout the festival grounds twinkle to life.
+The Lavender Festival is open Wednesday - Monday (closed Tuesdays) from 5pm - 10pm.
+In 2026, they have opted to extend hours on Saturdays and Sundays to open at noon, but beware of the sometimes severe midday heat in Southern California.
+The evening hours are perfect to get beautiful sunset photos and then watch the over 100,000 lights strung throughout the festival grounds twinkle to life.
 Wear something nice because you will want to get all those Instagram pictures!

-123 Farm Lavender Festival Bar Cherry Valley California Travel Blog In The Great Wide
+123 Farm Lavender Fields Near LA Travel Blog By Locals In The Great Wide

 Where is the Lavender Festival near Los Angeles?

-Southern California’s annual Lavender Festival is located at 123 Farm at the Highland Springs Ranch and Inn in Cherry Valley, California.
+Southern California’s annual Lavender Festival is located at 123 Farm in Beaumont, California.
 It’s approximately 90 minutes east of Los Angeles, just east of San Bernardino and Riverside.
-The physical address is: 10600 Highland Springs Ave, Cherry Valley, CA 92223.
+The physical address is: 10600 Highland Springs Ave, Beaumont, CA 92223.

 Depending on where you’re starting from in Los Angeles, this technically may not be the closest lavender festival to you.
-Santa Barbara also hosts a lavender festival, but it looks like it’s only hosted for 1 day a year, so 123 Farm will probably end up being your best bet to avoid crowds.
+Santa Barbara also hosts a lavender festival, but it’s only hosted for 1 day a year, so 123 Farm will probably end up being your best bet to avoid crowds and have the flexibility to schedule your outing.

 How to Get to the 123 Farm Lavender Festival

-There is no public transportation that will get you to Cherry Valley in California, so a car is a must.
-If you don’t have a vehicle, we recommend renting a car from Turo to receive the best deals.
+There is no public transportation that will get you to this area in California, and the closest any train will get you is still half an hour away in Redlands, so a car is a must.
+If you don’t have a vehicle, we recommend renting a car from Turo, which is a similar concept to Airbnb, but for cars.
 Or gather a group of friends to head out to the festival and car pool like we did!

 Once we were close, we were driving through residential streets and it felt like we were in the wrong place, but it was right.
 However, Google Maps told us to enter the festival from Overland Trail, which turned out to be a deliveries only entrance, so we had to turn around and enter via Cherry Valley Blvd onto Grand Ave.
 Look for the entrance sign for Highland Springs Resort.